 My Communication degree has opened many doors for me.
 While going to school at Indiana Tech, I worked as a radio host for a local Fort Wayne radio station, 97.3 WMEE, first as an intern and then as a part-time employee.
 I received this internship by doing many mock interviews through career services, that prepared me to go into the internship interview with the confidence I needed.
 I worked closely with professors to help me prepare for a life of radio.
 There is nothing like walking into class and hearing your teacher tell you that they listened to you on the radio and hearing some advice they had to give you.

 While at Indiana Tech, I worked on the student newspaper, The Warrior Legend.
 I also did most of the sports broadcasting on the Indiana Tech Sports Network.
 These two activities not only improved my writing and oral skills, but also allowed me to be heavily involved with my major.
 Obtaining practical skills through school meant that I could see my friends play baseball and I never had to leave the campus.
 One of the best moments for me when I broadcasted on the Indiana Tech Sports Network were when parents would tell me how much my broadcasting meant to them since they lived far away from school.

-I currently attend The Ohio State University Moritz College of Law.
-I knew I wanted to go to law school the moment I entered Indiana Tech and once I told my professors about this interest, they helped me work towards that goal.
-My professors pushed me to do better and, I did with their guidance and support.
-I also currently sit on the Indiana Tech Alumni Board of Directors.
-My main goal is to make sure that the same quality mentor-ship that I received as a student is never lost.
-Anything is possible and Indiana Tech can make it possible.
+I am now an Assistant Attorney General at the Ohio Attorney General’s office.
+I knew I wanted to go to law school the moment I entered Indiana Tech and I made sure my professors knew of my goal.
+My professors pushed met to do better and, with their guidance and support, I did.
+I currently sit on the Indiana Tech Alumni Board of Directors.
+My main goal is to make sure that Alumni connect with the students and support the students in their future endeavors